Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 respiratory problems in parrots

-7 Common Respiratory Conditions in Parrots
+7 Respiratory Conditions in Parrots (Breathing Problems)

 You may have heard or observed a parrot breathing noisily, coughing, sneezing, or releasing discharge.
-Depending on the cause of respiratory distress, the symptoms can vary significantly.

 Unsanitary living conditions are a common cause of respiratory infections.
-If cage husbandry is absent, pet parrots are at risk of Aspergillosis, psittacosis (parrot fever,) and respiratory parasites.
+If cage husbandry is absent, parrots are at risk of Aspergillosis, psittacosis (parrot fever,) and respiratory parasites.

-Respiratory Problems in Parrots
+Causes of Respiratory Problems in Parrots

-1/ Aspergillosis
+Aspergillosis

-While Aspergillosis is primarily a respiratory condition impacting the lower respiratory tract, the issue can spread.
+While Aspergillosis is a respiratory condition impacting the lower respiratory tract, the issue can spread.
 Mycopathologia explains how mortality is likely if Aspergillosis spreads to the liver and kidneys.

 Symptoms

-Common symptoms of Aspergillosis in parrots are:
+The symptoms of Aspergillosis include:

 • Labored breathing and panting.